kannikakabilar/Kannika-Notas/React/README.md

             favColor: ""
         }
     )

-    function handleChange(event) {
+    // Only one handleChange function is needed to handle any change of a field in the form and store the updated input into formData state object function handleChange(event) {
-        // event.target is the object and we are destructuring const {name, value, type, checked} = event.target setFormData(prevFormData => {
+        // event.target is the object and we are destructuring it const {name, value, type, checked} = event.target setFormData(prevFormData => {
             return {